bognaj/utmb_analytics/README.md

-# utmb_analytics
+# UTMB 2025 analytics
+Project for:
-Collecting and analyzing the data from UTMB 2025 festival
+- scrapping the results from UTMB webpage
+- analysis of the results